Cut Scene VFX :

 VFX Assembly

 I modulated each part of the muzzle flash to maximize flexibility.
-Each layer is further adjustable in Unreal Engine, allowing for precise blending and fine-tuning to achieve the best outcome.
+Each layer is further adjustable in Unreal Engine sequencer, allowing for precise blending and fine-tuning to achieve the best outcome.